saranb23/saranb23.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts

 ---
-👋 Hey, I’m Saran (Mighty) Burapachaisri!
-I’m a sophomore studying Mechanical Engineering with a minor in Computer Science at the University of Illinois at Urbana-Champaign!
-I have a passion for turning spontaneous ideas into products (just like this website)!
-This website is a work in progress, but feel free to stroll around!
-Making some changes in the bio to make sure that the auto deployment page is working.
+👋 Hey there, I’m Saran (Mighty) Burapachaisri!
+Currently a sophomore studying Mechanical Engineering with a minor in Computer Science, I love turning spontaneous ideas into products (just like this website)!
+I'm interested in developing user centered products ranging from iOS applications to assistive devices!
+Feel free to stroll around and connect if any of my works interests you.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.